ongres/stackgres/doc/content/en/04-administration-guide/04-configuration/03-connection-pooling/00-customize-connection-pooling-configuration/_index.md

 EOF
 ```

-When the server pool is fulfilled, incoming client connection stablish requests will be queued set
- in `wait` state by PgBouncer.
-This is why it is important to ensure that server connections are
- released properly, specially if they are keep during long periods of time.
+When the server pool is fulfilled, incoming client connection will be queued in `wait` state by PgBouncer.
+This is why it is important to ensure that server connections are released properly, specially if they are keep during long periods of time.